fatma1-a7med/Medical_Rep_Web_App/README.md

 ## Features

-### Administrator Interface
+### Administrator Dashboard
-- **User Management**: Add, edit, and manage users including medical representatives and admins.
+- **User Management**: Admin can add, edit, and manage users (medical representatives) and send email to these users with their info like amail and password to be able to login.
-- **Live Location Tracking**: Monitor real-time location of medical representatives during visits.
+- **Live Location Tracking**: Monitor real-time location of medical representatives during their visits.
-- **Visit and Sales Management**: Review and approve visit plans, set sales targets, and track sales performance.
+- **Sales Management**: Review and approve set sales targets, and track sales performance for all users and make all crud operations.
-- **Reporting**: Generate various reports such as visit reports, sales reports, and performance reports.
+- **Visit Management**: Review and visit plans of users.
-- **Dashboard**: Comprehensive dashboard showing key metrics and insights.
+- **Reporting**: Generate various reports such as sales reports that admin can download it as a pdf file.

 ### Medical Representative Interface
 - **Visit Planning and Management**: Create visit plans, view visit schedule, and manage tools for visits.